reymon359/gatsby-personal-site/content/posts/in-case-i-die/index.md

 I have also been able to live a [digital nomad life](https://ramonmorcillo.com/lifestyle-as-a-digital-nomad-staying-in-colivings/) for the last few years, which has brought me so much fun and adventures while getting to know amazing people from all over the world.

-At some point, I felt some kind of fullness in life, not that I had found a purpose or meaning, but that I found a way of living I truly enjoyed and wanted to keep living.
+At some point, I felt a form of fullness in life, not that I had found a purpose or meaning, but that I found a way of living I truly enjoyed and wanted to keep living.

 Actually, the facts above and other thoughts were the precursors to my [How to Live](https://reymon359.github.io/how-to-live/#/) project.
-Although my opinion on some of the subjects mentioned there have changed, the fundamentals and purpose remain the same
+Although my opinion on a few of the subjects mentioned there have changed, the fundamentals and purpose remain the same

 Before moving to other topics, regarding the meaning of life, [here is an article](https://moretothat.com/the-meaning-of-life-is-absurd/) I recently read whose point of view I agree with the most.
 Hope you find it helpful.